 2. Unique Destinations and Insider Experiences

 Barge cruising in France focuses on a small part of the country, in part because barges don’t travel very fast or very far.
-At most, barges travel about ten miles per day, meaning that its very easy to walk or bicycle at any point during the day.
+At most, barges travel about ten miles per day, meaning that it’s very easy to walk or bicycle at any point during the day.
 Imagine getting off the barge at one lock, walking down the towpath, and reboarding at the next lock.

-These locks are just as ancient as the waterways themselves, and are still maintained by lock keepers.
+These locks are just as ancient as the waterways themselves and are still maintained by lock keepers.
 Barge captains and crews have in-depth knowledge of the areas.
 And they don’t go to the main tourist attractions but instead to more unique ones.

-Some of the insider experiences offered by European Waterways include meeting a lock keeper and spending time as his family home, meeting cave dwellers in the Loire Valley, or visiting an artisan chocolatier and learning about her process in her small shop.
+Some of the insider experiences offered by European Waterways include meeting a lock keeper and spending time at his family home, meeting cave dwellers in the Loire Valley, or visiting an artisan chocolatier and learning about her process in her small shop.

 3. Excellent First-class Service

 Despite what you may think of when you think of a barge, these barges are highly luxurious.
-On a 12-passenger barge there are 6 crew members, and on an 8-passenger barge there are 4 crew – a two to one ratio!
+On a 12-passenger barge, there are 6 crew members, and on an 8-passenger barge, there are 4 crew – a two to one ratio!
 These two types of barges are the most common.

 The crew on a barge cruise consists of a captain, master chef, steward, and deckhand.
 All of the crew are English-speaking.
-They have a passion for the region they work in, and are both educated and interested in sharing their knowledge with guests.
+They have a passion for the region they work in and are both educated and interested in sharing their knowledge with guests.

 Most come ashore with the guests to share their local stories in a town or along a path, although there are also tour guides who lead the excursions, drive the vans, and assist in pointing out the best ways to explore along the way.

-The chef and hostesses have a passion for the local flavours, be it wine or food, and are willing to share culinary history, recipes, or even wine tips with guests.
+The chef and hostesses have a passion for the local flavors, be it wine or food, and are willing to share culinary history, recipes, or even wine tips with guests.
 Essentially, they cater to everyone’s needs and whims.

 Every cabin has a private bathroom and space for a small amount of luggage.
 Comforts like air conditioning and central heating are standard in each cabin.
 European Waterways offers accommodation and amenities to suit every need and taste.